jim-schwoebel/allie/augmentation/readme.md

 ## Getting started

-To featurize an entire folder of a certain file type (e.g. audio files of .WAV format), you can run:
+To augment an entire folder of a certain file type (e.g. audio files of .WAV format), you can run:

 ```
 cd ~